WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 matching response stream.
 Defined by Section 8 of {{!RFC7540}}.

 Intermediate
-: An entity that fetches signed HTTP exchanges from an author or another intermediate and forwards them to another intermediate or a client.
+: An entity that fetches signed HTTP exchanges from an publisher or another intermediate and forwards them to another intermediate or a client.

 Client
-: An entity that uses a signed HTTP exchange and needs to be able to prove that the author vouched for it as coming from its claimed origin.
+: An entity that uses a signed HTTP exchange and needs to be able to prove that the publisher vouched for it as coming from its claimed origin.

 Unix time
 : Defined by {{POSIX}} [section